-Long Island Employment Discrimination
+Long Island, New York Employment Discrimination

 There are many different forms that employment discrimination can take, and it is critical for workers to understand their rights under The New York State Human Rights Law and under various federal laws.
-The employer discrimination attorneys in Long Island offices of Ricotta & Marks, P.C. are committed to representing employees in a wide variety of workplace discrimination cases.
+The employment discrimination attorneys at the Long Island offices of Ricotta & Marks, P.C. are committed to representing employees in a wide variety of workplace discrimination cases.
 We know that discrimination of any type in the workplace can be devastating for the employee who is the target of that discrimination, yet we also know that employment discrimination can be demoralizing for other employees who know about it or face retaliation after participating in investigations or other complaint practices.

 Employment discrimination is unlawful in any aspect of employment on Long Island, including hiring, promoting, and terminating workers.

-If you have questions about filing a workplace discrimination claim, or if you need assistance determining whether the behavior or actions you have encountered in your workplace amount to unlawful discrimination, one of the dedicated Long Island employment discrimination attorneys at our firm can assist you.
+If you have questions about filing a workplace discrimination claim, or if you need assistance determining whether the behavior or actions you have encountered in your workplace amount to unlawful discrimination, one of the dedicated Long Island employment discrimination lawyers at our firm can assist you.

 At Ricotta & Marks, P.C., we routinely assist employees with a wide variety of workplace discrimination cases, including but not limited to the following: